Is email dead? With the rise of social media, instant messaging, and other forms of online communication, you might think so.

 The biggest challenge of cold emailing is that it’s hard to do well.
 According to a study of 12 million cold emails conducted by Backlinko, the vast majority of cold emails are ignored.
 The average response rate for cold emails is 8.5%, which means if you sent out 100 cold emails, only 8 or 9 of them would get a reply.

 That said, when done right, cold emails can have a huge ROI.
-Depending on what kind of product or service you are pitching, a single cold email has the potential to generate thousands of dollars in revenue.
+Depending on what kind of product or service you are pitching, a successful cold email campaign has the potential to generate thousands of dollars in revenue.

 Cold emails can serve different ends.
 Some common ones include: